 The Freedom Granted Initiative was established in an effort to combat the hardships faced by those transitioning from prison, a population of people which are disproportionately people of color.

-The United States is home to 5% of world’s population yet we house 25% of world’s prisoners
+The United States is home to 5% of the world’s population yet we house 25% of the world’s prisoners

 Black people only comprise 13% of the U.S. population, yet 42% of boys and 35% of girls within juvenile facilities are Black